FacuDelgado/react-sport-shop/README.md

 # Stack

 This project was crated with [Create React App](https://github.com/facebook/create-react-app), using bootstrap for styles.
+Also has integration with Cloudinay to store assets (images)
+Regarding database, this app is using Google Firebase.

 ## Available Scripts